Updated: Nov 20, 2021

 Celebrate entries by decorating them with stickers.
 Or, hold a “plant race” to see which plant reaches a predetermined height first.
 Reward the plant with a portrait, complete with colorful, congratulatory stickers as “prizes”.

-Get your kids a children’s gardening set to use on their fun gardening adventures!
+Finally, why not surprise your kids with the U+ME children’s gardening set to use on their fun gardening adventures!
 Our kit includes everything a young gardener needs for growing plants to learn from in the garden: child sized gardening tools (a high quality, metal-tipped spade, rake and trowel), a small watering can, biodegradable peat pots for seedlings, plant labels and a canvas garden tool bag to keep it all in.

 Written by Rifke Hill